-The Green Revolution (GR) refers to the use of nitrogen fertilizer to increase agricultural crop yields.
-Although credited with reducing starvation in many countries, GR also caused adverse environmental effects from greenhouse gas emissions and eutrophication.
-These adverse environmental effects have led some to suggest that we need a greener revolution or GR-2.0 with improved environmental performance.
-One possible approach would be to increase nitrogen-use efficiency (NUE) in US agriculture.
-This study quantifies the effects of increased NUE on 1) national agricultural economy using a simulation model of US agriculture and 2) regional water quality effects using a biogeochemical model for the Arkansas-White-Red river basin.
-National economic effects are reported for NUE increases of 10%, 20%, 50%, and 100%, while regional water quality effects are estimated for a 20% NUE improvement scenario in the Arkansas-White-Red river basin.
-Simulating a 20% increase in NUE in row crops is shown to reduce N requirements by 1.4 million tonnes y−1 and increase farmer net profits by 1.6% ($743 million) per year over the baseline by 2026.
+Potential economic and environmental benefits of increasing nitrogen-use efficiency (NUE) are widely recognized but scarcely quantified.
+This study quantifies the effects of increased NUE on 1) the national agricultural economy using a simulation model of US agriculture and 2) regional water quality effects using a biogeochemical model for the Arkansas-White-Red river basin.
+National economic effects are reported for NUE improvement scenarios of 10%, 20%, 50%, and 100%, whereas regional water quality effects are estimated for a 20% NUE improvement scenario in the Arkansas-White-Red river basin.
+Simulating a 20% increase in NUE in row crops is shown to reduce N requirements by 1.4 million tonnes y−1 and increase farmer net profits by 1.6% ($743 million) per year by 2026 over the baseline simulation for the same period.
 For each 10% increase in NUE, annual farm revenues for commodity crops increased over the baseline by approximately $350 million per year by 2026.
-Changes in crop prices and land-use relative to the baseline are less than 2%.
-Results from the biogeochemical model of the Arkansas-White-Red river basin suggest that a 20% increase in NUE corresponds to a 5.8% reduction in nitrate loadings to freshwaters.
-Higher reductions occur in agricultural watersheds.
-The value of these reductions, estimated as the avoided cost of water treatment, is approximately $43 ha−1, for a total of $8,310,848.
+Changes in crop prices and land-use relative to the baseline were less than 2%.
+This suggests a net benefit even though fertilizer cost savings can result in increased cultivation of land, i.e., ‘Jevon's paradox’.
+Results from the biogeochemical model of the Arkansas-White-Red river basin suggest that a 20% increase in NUE corresponds to a 5.72% reduction in nitrate loadings to freshwaters, with higher reductions in agricultural watersheds.
+The value of these reductions was estimated as $43 ha−1, for a total of $15.3 to 136.7 million yr−1 in avoided water treatment costs.
 After estimating the social value of increased NUE, we conclude with a discussion of potential strategies to increase efficiency and the research needed to achieve this goal.
-These include perennialization of the agricultural landscape (bioenergy crops), genetic crop improvement, targeted fertilizer application, and manipulation of the plant-root microbiome.
+These include perennialization of the agricultural landscape, genetic crop improvement, targeted fertilizer application, and manipulation of the plant-root microbiome.